Phylliida/ACDC/README.md

     constrain_to_answers: bool
     # the logits of the final token
     logits: Float[torch.Tensor, 'batch n_vocab']
+    ## you can access all variables below just like any other variable,
+    ## however because they can be expensive they are lazily loaded
+    ## (only computed once you fetch them)
     # logits of correct answers
     correct_logits: Float[torch.Tensor, 'batch n_correct']
     # logits of incorrect answers